 The objective of this research group is to provide a regular forum for discussion of work in progress and a natural grouping for collaborative research.
 The group is particularly keen to promote interdisciplinary research with people working on developmental topics within neighbouring disciplines.

 - The group has access to the full range of research facilities of the School of Philosophy, Psychology and Language Sciences, including the Edinburgh Laboratory for Language Development (ELfLanD).

 - Outcomes of our research on bilingualism are disseminated through our information service Bilingualism Matters.

 We hold regular meetings to discuss our work.
 This term we meet in room 3.10 of the Dugald Stewart Building.
-To receive email announcements for these meetings, contact John-Sebastian Schutter or Francesca Filiaci.
+To receive email announcements for these meetings, contact Mits Ota.

-The Language Variation and Change Research Group is open to anyone at the university who is interested in quantitative methods and linguistic variation.
-We meet for an hour every other week to discuss recent and/or important articles in LVC, particularly with respect to statistical methods.
-Participants from Honours-level undergraduates and higher are welcome, although it is expected that all group members will be engaged in their own empirical research projects.
+The Language Variation and Change Research Group is open to anyone at the university who is interested in quantitative models of linguistic variation and change.
+We meet for an hour approximately every other week to discuss relevant articles in LVC or to present work in progress.

-Meetings are held on occasional Wednesdays from 13:00 - 14:00 in room 1.17 (DSB).
+Meetings are held on occasional Wednesdays from 13:10 - 14:00 in room 1.17 (DSB).
 Please contact the convenor to find out specific dates for this semester, or see the schedule below.